Micci Underwood, Music

 I am Yolanda “Yolly” Beckenhauer and I am thrilled to be a returning member of the Terra Verde team!
 I grew up in Norman, Oklahoma where my family trained horses for the sport of polo for Broad Acres Polo Club.
 I enjoyed growing up on a polo ranch, where there were many horses and other animals.
 I attended Norman schools from first grade through college, where I graduated from the University of Oklahoma.
 I began my teaching career with Moore Public Schools where I taught my first 21 years, then the next 14 years at Monroe Elementary in Norman.
 I retired from Norman Public Schools in May 2014 after 35 years of teaching special education.

-I have been married to my husband, Rod, for 34 years and together we have 3 grown children, Sara, Ryan, and Haleigh.
+I have been married to my husband, Rod, for 37 years and together we have 3 grown children, Sara, Ryan, and Haleigh.
 We enjoy spending time together when schedules allow.
 I have many interests, but mainly art and sewing, both of which I have been able to use in my teaching.
-Last year I worked with each student in Mrs. Moser’s 4th grade to make an individual quilt that they kept as a keepsake.
 My sewing interest involves costuming for the Sooner Theatre, weddings, interior decorating, and alterations.
 I have had my students make costumes for plays and they have made pillows that they used for fun reading days.
 My favorite piece of artwork was a mural that I painted for Monroe Elementary’s 50th Anniversary.
 It is a large mural painted on 4 pieces of birchwood of mustangs that I entitled “Mustang Majesty” in honor of their mascot.
 It will be displayed when the front of the building is reconstructed.
 It was nice to leave a little part of me when I retired from the school where I taught and where my own children attended elementary school.

 As a teacher, my greatest accomplishments have been the rewards of connecting with students and their parents to reach a common goal – to enjoy learning and have a positive attitude toward learning regardless of any struggles they may have.
 As acknowledgment of my successful relationships with my students, I received several honors including site Teacher of the Year in Moore, site Teacher of the Year in Norman, Wal-Mart Teacher of the Year, and AMBUCS Special Education Teacher of the Year.